JAlcocerT/JAlcocerT/content/blog/dev-email.md

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/software-for-marketing-agencies/#marketing-around-oss" title="Marketing around OSS - Mautic" image="/blog_img/selfh/HomeLab/mautic/mautic-ui.png" subtitle="Mautic setup for a marketing agency" >}}
 {{< /cards >}}

----

-## Conclusions

-All these SMTP setups will help you with your social media, if you are into it.

-If you just wanted a quick way to chat...

-There are many [Interesting Chats](https://jalcocert.github.io/JAlcocerT/homelab-security/#privacy-apps) to use :)

-But if you are a marketer, you probably care more about those leads / cold emails outreach.

-The good thing was to get **Mailjet + ListMonk working**, so that transactional or marketing emails will just work.

-You are free to also plug n8n, or feed ListMonk from leads from waiting lists or sales pipelines.

 ### Proton Mail